qmk/qmk_firmware/keyboards/gboards/georgi/readme.md

 ## Firmware building
 After cloning the QMK repo and installing dfu-programmer build and flash with.
 Be sure to reset your keyboard!

-    make georgi:default:dfu
+    make gboards/georgi:default:dfu

 To just test your build with the default keymap

-    make georgi:default
+    make gboards/georgi:default

-Build options can be enabled/disabled in keyboards/georgi/keymaps/default/rules.mk .
+Build options can be enabled/disabled in keyboards/gboards/georgi/keymaps/default/rules.mk .
 Copy the default directory and make any changes to your layout, if you think they're worth sharing submit a PR!

 ## Documentation
 Is hosted over on [docs.gboards.ca](http://docs.gboards.ca/).
 Please take a look at the docs for customizing your firmware!